COALAIP/specs/README.md

 - A LCC RRM Right can be a SourceRight, SuperSeededRight as well as a RightSet.

-In order to allow for Rights to be atomicly transferrable units, we hence decided to ignore the latter requirement for now and purely focus on the Right being a transferrable container for specific licensing information.
+In order to allow for Rights to be atomicly transferrable units, we decided to ignore the latter requirement for now and purely focus on the Right being a transferrable container for specific licensing information.

 Since we weren't able to find an appropriate RDF schema to model the LCC RRM Right, we're proposing a schema that